dbczumar/ops/README.md

 # The Big Book of Agent Ops

-A comprehensive, community-driven guide to deploying quality agentic applications safely and reliably.
+A comprehensive guide to deploying quality agentic applications safely and reliably.

 ## 🚀 Quick Start